-- Difficulty obtaining clinical sites for student experience was indicated by 81 percent of RN-BS programs, 79 percent of RN-AD programs, 53 percent of RN-DIP programs, and 88 percent of PN programs (Table 14). - All programs reported the highest levels of difficulty obtaining clinical sites for pediatric, obstetric, and psychiatric practice (Table 14). - Community health experiences were the most reported clinical site in the category of 'other' for RN programs (Table 14). - Use of the facility by another nursing program was rated the most significant factor contributing to difficulty in obtaining clinical sites for all RN and PN programs (Table 15).
-PN programs noted that preference is given to RN students, and some clinical sites are not open to PN students.
+- Difficulty obtaining clinical sites for student experience was indicated by 74 percent of RN-BS programs, 81 percent of RN-AD programs, 39 percent of RN-DIP programs and 86 percent of PN programs (Table 14). - All programs reported the highest levels of difficulty obtaining clinical sites for pediatric practice (Table 14). - Use of the facility by another nursing program was rated the most significant factor contributing to difficulty in obtaining clinical sites for RN-DIP and PN programs.
+RN-BSN programs most frequently selected "other," and RN-AD reported other nursing programs using the facility and "other" as the most common reasons for difficulty in obtaining clinical sites (Table 15).